* This is the Consumer Version. *

 Since 2007, nearly every state in the United States has required that all newborns be screened for maple syrup urine disease with a blood test.

-Infants with severe disease are treated with dialysis (see see Dialysis).
+Infants with severe disease are treated with dialysis (see page Dialysis).
 Some children with mild disease benefit from injections of vitamin B1 (thiamin).
 After the disease has been brought under control, children must always consume a special artificial diet that is low in three amino acids (leucine, isoleucine, and valine).
 During times of physical stress or flare-ups, it may be necessary to monitor blood tests and give fluids by vein.

 Homocystinuria is caused by lack of the enzyme needed to metabolize homocysteine.
 This disorder can cause a number of symptoms, including decreased vision and skeletal abnormalities.